Sagarnandeshwar/Sagarnandeshwar/README.md

 # Hello there 👋 I am Sagar
-I am an Honours Computer Science in the Faculty of Science at McGill University.
+I am an Honours Computer Science student in the Faculty of Science at McGill University.

 ## Coursework